imperfectlink/KeyboardRenderKit/docs/source/deskmat_custom.rst

 Adding Your Own Deskmat Design
 ====

-You can add your own deskmat design to the deskmat by editing two materials, Deskmat_Mat and Deskmat_Edging.
+You can add your own deskmat design to the deskmat by editing three materials, Deskmat_Mat, Deskmat_Edging and Deskmat_Stitching.
+You can find these in the Material Properties panel.

 |